Stiffness: Relationship to elasticity

-Note that the torsional stiffness has dimensions [force] * [length] / [angle], so that its SI units are N*m/rad.
+The torsional stiffness has dimensions $\mathrm{[force]} \cdot \mathrm{[length]} / \mathrm{[angle]}$, so that its SI units are $\mathrm{N} \cdot \mathrm{m} / \mathrm{rad}$.

 For the special case of unconstrained uniaxial tension or compression, Young's modulus can be thought of as a measure of the stiffness of a structure.

 Applications

 The stiffness of a structure is of principal importance in many engineering applications, so the modulus of elasticity is often one of the primary properties considered when selecting a material.
 A high modulus of elasticity is sought when deflection is undesirable, while a low modulus of elasticity is required when flexibility is needed.

 In biology, the stiffness of the extracellular matrix is important for guiding the migration of cells in a phenomenon called durotaxis.

 Another application of stiffness finds itself in skin biology.
 The skin maintains its structure due to its intrinsic tension, contributed to by collagen, an extracellular protein that accounts for approximately 75% of its dry weight.
 The pliability of skin is a parameter of interest that represents its firmness and extensibility, encompassing characteristics such as elasticity, stiffness, and adherence.
 These factors are of functional significance to patients.
 This is of significance to patients with traumatic injuries to the skin, whereby the pliability can be reduced due to the formation and replacement of healthy skin tissue by a pathological scar.
 This can be evaluated both subjectively, or objectively using a device such as the Cutometer.
 The Cutometer applies a vacuum to the skin and measures the extent to which it can be vertically distended.
 These measurements are able to distinguish between healthy skin, normal scarring, and pathological scarring, and the method has been applied within clinical and industrial settings to monitor both pathophysiological sequelae, and the effects of treatments on skin.